akashnair316/Lumeris/C_theories_base/Interview_last_minute.md

 ```
 * `const    (Read-Only)`  : Tells the compiler, "The program code cannot modify this variable."
 * `volatile (Changeable)` : Tells the compiler, "This variable may change unexpectedly (outside the program flow), so do not optimize reads/writes.
+* `volatile int * volatile ptr` : Tells the compiler, "the address it holds can change unexpectedly & the content at that address can change unexpectedly".

 ```bash
 const volatile int *ptr;
 The value at this address can change due to hardware or interrupts.
 The C code (the software) is restricted from writing to it.
 ```

+* `Global const int x = 90` : .rodata,`Flash (ROM)` - Hardware triggers Fault on write
+* `Local const int x = 90`  : Stack,`RAM` - Only compiler-level checking